 Apart from that, [Bithumb’s] trading volume has decreased compared to the previous year, [so] we are trying to provide internal measures.
-We will continue to add necessary personnel for various new businesses,” stated Bithumb official in his latest interview.
+We will continue to add necessary personnel for various new businesses.”

-Bithumb joins other strong players in the crypto market, such as Dash, Steemit, ConsenSys and Shapeshift, who have resorted to major layoffs to stay afloat.
+Bithumb joins other strong players in the crypto market, such as Dash, Steemit, ConsenSys and Shapeshift.
+It has resorted to major layoffs to stay afloat.

 Steemit has reduced 70% of employees, after the fall in its cryptocurrency prices affected the cost of Steem tokens.
 The company has recognized that it is overly dependent on its assessment of the token.

-Ethereum co-founder Joe Lubin was also forced to lay off 60% of employees, as well as abandon non-profit projects.
+Ethereum co-founder Joe Lubin had to lay off 60% of employees, as well as abandon non-profit projects.

 None of the largest companies in the cryptocurrency industry is immune to price fluctuations, which continues to be a problem.
 Cryptocurrency volatility was both a blessing and a curse for exchanges like Bithumb.
 So far, all they can do is hope that the storm will pass quickly.
 For many, this means seeking financing and selling a significant portion of the company to venture capitalists.